Sam123ben/IDP-Integrated-Developer-Platform/README.md

 └── go.sum                         # Go dependencies
 ```

-## Environment Variables

-To configure the application, the following **environment variables** are used:

-- **`PORT`**: Defines the port on which the server runs (default is `8080`).
-- **Database Variables**: Update the credentials in the main application code or via environment variables for the database.

-## Docker Deployment

-### Docker Multi-Stage Build

-This project utilizes a **multi-stage Docker build** to keep the final image lightweight.

-1. **Build Stage**: Uses `golang:1.21` to build the Go application and compile the binary.
-2. **Run Stage**: Uses `alpine:latest` to run the application, minimizing the image size.

-**Commands Used**:

-- **Build**: `docker build -t infra-env-dashboard .`
-- **Run**: `docker run -p 8080:8080 infra-env-dashboard`

 ## Using Themes

-The dashboard provides a **light theme** and **dark theme** toggle.
-To change themes:
+The dashboard features a **light theme** and **dark theme** for improved user experience.
+To change the theme:

-1. Click on the **gear icon** in the top-right corner of the header.
+1. Click the **gear icon** in the top-right corner of the header.
 2. Select either **Light Theme** or **Dark Theme** from the dropdown menu.

-The theme toggle will immediately update the dashboard's appearance.
+The theme change will be immediately reflected in the UI.

 ## Known Issues & Future Improvements

-- **Database Connection**: Ensure that the database connection credentials are set correctly.
+- **Database Connection**: Double-check database credentials to avoid connection issues.
-- **Docker Networking**: When running PostgreSQL in a separate container, ensure Docker networking is set up so that the Go application can communicate with the database.
+- **Docker Networking**: If running PostgreSQL in a separate container, ensure Docker networking is set up for communication.

 ### Future Improvements

-- **User Authentication**: Add user roles and authentication for dashboard access.
+- **User Authentication**: Add user roles and secure access for authorized users.
-- **Custom Widgets**: Allow users to add or remove widgets on the dashboard based on their needs.
+- **Custom Widgets**: Allow users to add/remove widgets based on their preferences.
-- **Notifications**: Integrate real-time notifications for deployment or environment alerts.
+- **Notifications**: Integrate real-time notifications for deployments and environment alerts.
-- **Metrics**: Add more detailed and customizable metrics with historical views.
+- **Advanced Metrics**: Include more detailed, customizable metrics with historical views.

 ## Contributing